easystats/modelbased/paper/paper.md

 These different types of variations can be obtained for the original data, which is useful to assess the model's goodness-of-fit, or for new data (typically a "data grid"), which is useful for visualization.

+For convenience, the `modelbased` package includes 4 "related" functions, that mostly differ in their default arguments for `data` and `predict`:

+- `estimate_prediction()`: original data, prediction intervals.
+- `estimate_expectation()`: original data, confidence intervals.
+- `estimate_relation()`: data grid, predictions on the response scale.
+- `estimate_link()`: data grid, predictions on the link scale.

+These functions belong to the same family, and the relevance of their output depends on the model and the research question.

 ## Marginal effects

 Concept of "marginal".